bitlogik/uniblow/docs/WinDev.md

 There are specific instructions and scripts to build uniblow binaries for the Windows, Debian and MacOS platforms in the [Build document](Build.md).

-In Windows, you can easily [run the binaries provided]([Get uniblow](https://uniblow.org/get)).
-These instructions are only to run Uniblow from the Python source code, for development purpose.
+In Windows, you can easily [run the binaries provided](https://uniblow.org/get).
+The following instructions here are only to run Uniblow from the Python source code, for development purpose.

 ### Install dependencies